Ryōgoku Kokugikan: Fire and earthquake, war damage and requisition

-The fist Kokugikan suffered extensive damage during its years of service.
+The first Kokugikan suffered extensive damage during its years of service.

-In November 1917, during the series of big fires in Tokyo.
-The arena burned down due to the accidental fire and its large roof collapsed.
+In November 1917, during the series of big fires in Tokyo, the arena burned down due to an accidental fire resulting in its large roof collapsing.
 The Ryōgoku Kokugikan was destroyed for the first time and needed to be built from scrap.
 The total amount of damage amounted to about 1.2 million yen and the tournaments had to be held at the Yasukuni Shrine until the arena was rebuilt in January 1920, notably using zinc to fortify the roof.

 Three years later, in September 1923, the Ryōgoku Kokugikan was destroyed in the Great Kantō earthquake and tournaments had to be held at the Butokuden lot in Nagoya.

 In February 1944, the Kokugikan was requisitioned by the military and turned into a balloon bomb factory.
 The Summer tournament was therefore held at the Korakuen Stadium (sekitori) and Meiji Jingu Stadium (Makushita and below).

 In March 1945, an air raid over Tokyo damaged the Ryōgoku Kokugikan and the surrounding sumo stables.
 After the war, the Kokugikan was occupied by the allies forces and the budo ban was enforced, preventing tournaments until November.
 As the arena was requisitioned by the allies, the Kokugikan undergone a new phase of restoration and was renamed Ryogoku Memorial Hall.
 The renovations were completed by September 1946 leaving the November 1945 tournament to a burnt-out Kokugikan.
-The November basho of 1946 was the last tournament to occur in the arena.
+The November tournament of 1946 was the last tournament to occur in the arena.

 Post sumo venues

 Since then, the Kokugikan has been used for roller skating, professional boxing and professional wrestling.
 Japan's first public wrestling match was held at the Memorial Hall on September 30, 1951.
 It was also used as the venue for the All Japan Judo Championships in May 1951.

-In 1958, the former Kokugikan (Ryogoku, Sumida Ward) was purchased from the Japan Sumo Association by the Nihon University, to create a large auditorium that could hold unified ceremonies such as entrance ceremonies and graduation ceremonies throughout the university.
+In 1958, the former Kokugikan (Ryōgoku, Sumida Ward) was purchased from the Japan Sumo Association by the Nihon University, to create a large auditorium that could hold unified ceremonies such as entrance ceremonies and graduation ceremonies throughout the university.
 The Memorial Hall was therefore renamed Nihon University Auditorium (日大講堂, Nihon Kōdō).
 During the Zenkyōtō the auditorium was used as a conference room for the protest rally.

 Due to aging equipment, notably failing to meet fire protection regulations, the building was dismantled in 1983.
 After the demolition, the complex building facility "Ryogoku City Core" and other offices, residences, and restaurants were built.
-In the courtyard, the location of the dohyo of the former Kokugikan is indicated by a circle on the ground.
+In the courtyard, the location of the dohyō of the former Kokugikan is indicated by a circle on the ground.